One Woman’s Tragic Destiny in War-torn France

 Do French people today still talk about World War 2?
 How close is it to them?

 It is very close indeed to the older generation, less so to the younger.
-In many French villages, you can still find people who remember who was on what side of the War and how they conducted themselves.
-Rancor still exist after all this time.
-In the answer to the question above, I mentioned the discussions in my husband’s family about the War.
-Here is an example of how close the War still was to them: as a young bride, one day I followed my mother-in-law into the kitchen where I began peeling potatoes.
-She watched silently for a minute, then admonished me kindly: “Ah, ma petite fille, je vois que vous n’avez pas connue la guerre” (Ah, my little daughter I see that you didn’t live during the War”).
-She proceeded to take the potato from my hands and give a demonstration of how to peel it without taking off huge chunks of skin.
-During the War it was important to conserve every single bit.
-Almost every conversation was peppered of reminiscence of the War – how the family was under curfew and would sneak out in the black of night to go to a next door neighbor’s house to play cards, how my husband, only 2 at the time, was fascinated by the blond American soldier who offered him chewing gum, something he had never seen before, how an American plane was shot down and landed right in the cemetery of the village church and how my husband’s grandmother grabbed a sheet and ran to cover the dead pilot’s body.
-The stories just came and came.
-I now wished I had written everyone single one down.
+I remember how, as a young bride, I followed my mother-in-law into the kitchen where I began peeling potatoes.
+She watched silently for a minute, then admonished me kindly: “Ah, ma petite fille, je vois que vous n’avez pas connue la guerre” (Honey, I see that you didn’t live during the War”).
+She proceeded to pluck the potato from my hands and demonstrate how to peel it without taking off huge chunks of skin.
+During the War, she told me, it was important to conserve every single bit.
+Almost every conversation with my French in-laws was peppered with reminiscences of the War – how the family was under curfew and would sneak out in pitch dark to go to a next door neighbor’s house to play cards, how my husband, only 2 at the time, was fascinated by the blond American soldier who offered him chewing gum, something he had never seen before, how an American plane was shot down and landed right in the cemetery of the village church and how my husband’s grandmother grabbed a sheet and ran to cover the dead pilot’s body.
+The stories flowed.
+I now wish I had written every single one down.

 Séverine is less independent that she would like to think she is.
 She has always been cossetted and coddled, first by her parents and her sister Caroline, then by the lady of the castle who has taken her under her wing.
 Her childhood friend Paul loves her unconditionally and even Luc ignores his unrequited love and can’t bring himself not to love her.
 As far as having a child during such a tumultuous time is concerned, Séverine has only one goal: to ignore her husband’s political leanings and concentrate on getting him to make her a baby.
 The “baby” of her own family, her only strong desire in life is to have a child of her own to coddle and cajole and love the way she has been coddled and cajoled and loved – war or no war.